 Day 4: Brooklyn

 Wake up really early and walk across the Brooklyn Bridge– and hopefully have it all to yourself!
 It was packed when I went 🙁 But it’s still worth the walk!
-Don’t forget to turn around and catch the skyline of Manhattan ever so often!
+Don’t forget to turn around and catch the skyline of Manhattan every so often!
 It is quite a walk so wear good shoes!
 Duration: 1 hour

 Of course, you have to take some photos under the Brooklyn Bridge!
 And where better than Dumbo?
 It’s not named after the flying elephant, it’s an acronym for Down Under the Manhattan Bridge Overpass.
 Duration: 1 hour (depending on the crowds)